Skip to main content

 This feature is in Public Preview.

-This article describes the Databricks SQL operators you can use to query and transform semi-structured data stored as VARIANT
+This article describes how you can query and transform semi-structured data stored as VARIANT.
+The VARIANT data type is available in Databricks Runtime 15.3 and above.

 If you want to see examples for querying semi-structured data stored with JSON strings, see Query JSON strings.